jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 **SMS Verification Platform of Each Province**

-After receiving the verification code sending by MIIT, responsible person of the subject and responsible person of the website should access the filing province Ofcom website in a timely manner, click **filing SMS Verification**, enter the checking page, fill the certifications number, mobile number and verification code, and complete the verification.
+After receiving the verification code sending by MIIT, responsible person of the subject and responsible person of the website should access the filing Communication Administration website in a timely manner, click **Filing SMS Verification**, enter the checking page, fill the certifications number, mobile number and verification code, and complete the verification.

 SMS verification platform address of pilot provinces: